2024 California Democratic presidential primary

 The 2024 California Democratic presidential primary took place on March 5, 2024, as part of the Democratic Party primaries for the 2024 presidential election.
-497 delegates to the Democratic National Convention were allocated to presidential candidates.
-The contest was held on Super Tuesday alongside primaries in 14 other states and territories.
-Biden won the primary in a landslide.
-Marianne Williamson received 4.1 percent of the vote, and Congressman Dean Phillips received 2.8 percent of the vote.
+424 delegates to the Democratic National Convention were allocated, with 71 additional unpledged delegates.
+The semi-closed primary was held on Super Tuesday alongside primaries in 14 other states and territories.

+Biden won with around 89% and received all 424 delegates, before author Marianne Williamson with 4% and representative Dean Phillips with 3% of the vote.